Spot The Safety Violation: It’s Like Bringing a Knife to a Gun Fight

 Keys to Portable Ladder Safety

 You should understand and comply with the requirements under the OHS laws for portable ladders, such as step ladders and extension ladders.
 And it’s critical that you train workers who use ladders on these requirements and how to safely use this equipment—including how to select which type of ladder is appropriate for the task at hand.
-(Go to Safety Smart for a ladder safety video you can use in training.)

 For example, when using portable ladders, workers SHOULD: